 The biggest fear that most people have when creating a budget is that they will need to suddenly cut back on all of the fun spending -- things like the occasional coffee or dinner out, movie night, or even the trip to grandma’s for the holidays.
 While you may find that you do need to cut some spending after putting together a budget, without actually sitting down and creating one, it is impossible to know what expenses need to be cut, if any.

-, but it is vital in keeping your financial house in order.
+Creating a budget may not sound like the most exciting thing in the world to do, but it is vital in keeping your financial house in order.
 Before you begin to create your budget it is important to realize that in order to be successful you have to provide as much detailed information as possible.
 Ultimately, the end result will be able to show where your money is coming from, how much is there and where it is all going.

 Difficulty: Easy